Skip to content

 Authentication: Required (X-API-Key).

-Availability: Only registered when both conditions are met:
+Availability: This route is registered only when both conditions are met:

 1. RECOTEM_METRICS_ENABLED is set to a truthy value (1, true, yes, on).